 A possible explanation of the lack of settlements in the area was the fear of pirates, who roamed the sea looking for treasure and slaves.
 The local population felt safer in the walled cities of Cottonera and Valletta and also in the inland villages.
 Another reason may well have had something to do with the geography.
 The well sheltered harbour could not by itself discourage people from settling here.

 The harbour extended into the Fawwara district until the 19th century, which provided even better shelter.
 A spring is known to have existed here, but there is no trace of it today.
-The rugged coastline around Marsaskala is indeed a delight to see, but it has been the site of several ship wrecks.
-The most recent one being of the “Angel Gabriel” which was a Greek Tanker that split in half on September 23rd 1969.
+The rugged coastline around Marsaskala is indeed a delight to see, but it has been the site of several shipwrecks.
+The most recent one involved the “Angel Gabriel” which was a Greek Tanker that split in half on September 23rd 1969.

 Marsaskala remained a tiny fishing port until the advent of the Second World War, following which the people living in Cottonera started to build summer villas in Marsaskala.
 Later on they decided to become all year round residents, gradually transforming the tiny fishing port of Marsaskala into the resort that it is today.